f-erm/SODAR/README.md

 * Date
 * primer

+For PacBio files different attributes are required, compared to the above.
+See the samples_pacbio.schema.yaml schema for required attributes.

 ### 4. Run the pipeline.

 Once the pipeline is configured and conda environments are created, the user just needs to run i**SODAR** as follows: